We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-If the problem is a well pump, though … then why?
-These pumps wear out for various reasons.
+If it is a well pump, though … then why?
+These pumps stop operating for different reasons.
 Age is unavoidable.
 Water with high iron content will significantly lessen pump life.

 So will running water for hours on end, such as filling a pool or watering grass.
 These pursuits can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.